Pulling the Wrong Levers

 The Math Doesn't Always Add Up

 You might save $200 or $400 a year by choosing the policy that cuts these corners.
-That feels like a win in the short term.
 However, if that lower premium means you have a $20,000 gap in coverage when a pipe bursts, you haven't saved money—you've simply transferred the risk from the insurance company to your own bank account.

 Sometimes, the "extra" few hundred dollars in annual premium translates to hundreds of thousands of dollars in better protection.
 That is an investment in protecting your net worth that is well worth making.